Nilpotent subgroups of class $2$ in finite groups: Proof of Theorem

-\begin{conjecture} There exists an absolute constant $\varepsilon>0$ such that every finite solvable group $G$ has a nilpotent subgroup of class at most $2$ and size at least $|G|^\varepsilon$. \end{conjecture} \begin{proof}[Proof of Theorem \ref{thMain}] Up to a factor of $1/5$, we can use Lemma \ref{lemPyb} to replace an arbitrary finite group with a group of alternating type.
-So let $G$ be a group of alternating type and size at least $3$.
+\begin{conjecture} There exists an absolute constant $\varepsilon>0$ such that every finite solvable group $G$ has a nilpotent subgroup of class at most $2$ and size at least $|G|^\varepsilon$. \end{conjecture}

+\begin{proof}[Proof of Theorem \ref{thMain}] Up to a factor of $1/5$, we can use Lemma \ref{lemPyb} to replace an arbitrary finite group with a group of alternating type.
+Moreover, for groups of cardinality less than $20$, the desired subgroup can be found trivially.
+So let $G$ be a group of alternating type and size at least $20$.
 Let us denote by $\Sol(G)$ the solvable radical of $G$, i.e. the largest solvable normal subgroup.
-First suppose that $|\Sol(G)| > |G|^{3/5}$.
+First suppose that $|\Sol(G)| > |G|^{12/19}$.
 Thus, from Lemma \ref{lemmaSolv}, $\Sol(G)$ and then $G$ has an abelian section of size at least